gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String subUid = "10003"; // String | User ID of sub-account, you can query multiple records separated by `,`.
-If not specified, it will return the records of all sub accounts
+        String subUid = "10003"; // String | Sub-account user ID, you can query multiple records separated by `,`.
+If not specified, it will return records of all sub-accounts
-        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        Long from = 1602120000L; // Long | Start time for querying records, defaults to 7 days before current time if not specified
-        Long to = 1602123600L; // Long | Time range ending, default to current time.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list.
-        Integer offset = 0; // Integer | List offset, starting from 0.
+        Long to = 1602123600L; // Long | End timestamp for the query, defaults to current time if not specified Integer limit = 100; // Integer | Maximum number of records returned in a single list Integer offset = 0; // Integer | List offset, starting from 0 try {
-        try {
             List<SubAccountTransferRecordItem> result = apiInstance.listSubAccountTransfers()
                         .subUid(subUid)